Arles, France

 Apply now to reserve your place in Arles, France.

-DATES: June 17 - July 15, 2023
+DATES: June 16 - July 13, 2024

 GENERAL LOCATION: Arles and the South of France

-FOCUS: international reporting, photojournalism, travel/food writing.
+FOCUS: international reporting, photography, travel writing.

 PARTNER UNIVERSITY: Transfer credits provided by the University of Jamestown.

 QUESTIONS?
 Contact Program Director Rachele Kanigel at rachele.kanigel@ieimedia.com.
-You can also schedule an ieiMedia advising session
+You can also schedule an ieiMedia advising session.

-INFORMATION SESSION: Past information session recordings and slides can be viewed here.
+Past information session recordings and slides can be viewed here.

 The Arles Project